Giles County, Virginia: Constitutional officers

-Giles is represented by Democrat John S. Edwards in the Virginia Senate, Republican Jason Ballard in the Virginia House of Delegates, and Republican H. Morgan Griffith in the U.S. House of Representatives.
+Giles is represented by Republican Travis Hackworth in the Virginia Senate, Republican Jason Ballard in the Virginia House of Delegates, and Republican H. Morgan Griffith in the U.S. House of Representatives.

 Law enforcement

 The Giles County Sheriff's Department patrols and investigates crimes in the county.
 It also serves process, provides security for the county court, and operates the county's E-911 service.
 Since the establishment of the Sheriff's Office, 1 officer has died in the line of duty, in 1954.